Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

-Due to ordering problems in the quantization, the computational difficulties increase exponentially for higher values of $N$, so that general expression for arbitrary $N$ remains as an open problem; in fact, even in the classical framework~\cite{zk2023}, the general construction is quite involved.
-Nevertheless, we present in section~\ref{s6} two conjectures for the spectrum of $\hcH_N$ (\ref{a4}) with arbitrary $N$ along with the solution for $N=5$.
+It should be observed that the general expression for arbitrary $N$ remains as an open problem; in fact, even in the classical framework~\cite{zk2023}, the general construction is quite involved.
+Nevertheless, taking into account the results up to $N=5$, in section~\ref{s5} we present two conjectures for the spectrum of $\hcH_N$ (\ref{a4}) with arbitrary $N$.
 The paper concludes with some remarks and some open problems whose detailed analysis will be considered in the future.

 \sect{Generalized quantum Zernike Hamiltonians} Let us consider the usual quantum position $\bhq=(\hq_1,\hq_2)$ and momenta $\bhp=(\hp_1,\hp_2)$ operators, with canonical Lie brackets and differential realization given by \be [\hat q_i,\hat q_j]=[\hat p_i,\hat p_j]=0,\qquad [\hat q_i,\hat p_j]={\rm i} \,{\rm Id}\, \delta_{ij},\qquad \hat q_i \psi( \mathbf{q} ) =q_i\psi( \mathbf{q} ),\qquad \hat p_i \psi( \mathbf{q} )=-{\rm i} \,\frac{\partial \psi( \mathbf{q} )}{\partial q_i} , \ee where ${\rm Id}$ denotes the identity operator and, for clarity in the exposition, we normalize units by setting $\hbar=1$.
 Under this realization, the quantum Zernike Hamiltonian (\ref{a1}) is written as